EnigmasLab/enigma-core/docs/docs/develop/modules/Core/mint/01_concepts.md

 - If the inflation rate is below the goal %-bonded the inflation rate will increase until a maximum value is reached
-- If the goal % bonded (85% on Injective) is maintained, then the inflation rate will stay constant
+- If the goal % bonded (85% on Enigma) is maintained, then the inflation rate will stay constant
 - If the inflation rate is above the goal %-bonded the inflation rate will decrease until a minimum value is reached